• All Recipes

 • 3 tablespoons chia seeds

-• ½ cup vegan unsweetened vanilla yogurt, OR plain
+• ½ cup unsweetened dairy-free yogurt, vanilla or plain

 • ½ teaspoon vanilla extract, optional